TeamAuquan/Python-for-Trading/chapter7.md

 In such cases, you can construct your own parser to deal with this.
 You could, for example, make a `lambda` function that takes your DateTime and controls it with a format string.

 *** =instructions
-'AAPL.csv' file contains dates in the format '%Y-%m-%d'.
+'AAPL.csv' file in `/datasets` folder contains dates in the format '%Y-%m-%d'.
 Write a custom date parser and import the data into a dataframe
 *** =hint

 *** =pre_exercise_code